Texas Cosmetology Exam: All You Need to Pass

 10. How long is a Texas cosmetology license good for?

-A Texas cosmetology license is valid for two years from the date it’s issued.
-To keep it active, you must renew it every two years by completing the required continuing education and paying the renewal fee.
+A Texas cosmetology license is valid for two years.
+To keep your license active, you must renew it through TDLR, pay the renewal fee, and complete the required continuing education.

 Texas Cosmetology State Board Exam Practice Test